 This larger sized shed is 12 ft. x 20 ft. (the size of a small garage) giving 240 sq. ft. which is enough space for 12 ewes with lambs since the ewes with lambs need 20 sq. ft. each.

-Sheep need air flow, so you are looking for a 3 sided shed or something similar that has plenty of air movement for the sheep.
+You are looking for a 3 sided shed or something similar that has plenty of air movement for the sheep.

 Productive land can feed more sheep per acre